Skip to content

 Lineage stops at the warehouse

-Many institutions have lineage within their data warehouse — they can trace transformations from raw tables to reporting tables.
+Many institutions have lineage within their data warehouse, so they can trace transformations from raw tables to reporting tables.
 But the lineage stops there.
 What about the data before it entered the warehouse?
 What source system produced it?
 What external feed delivered it?
 What filing did it come from?

 BCBS 239 requires tracing to source.
 If your lineage starts at the warehouse door, you're missing the most important part of the chain.

-Here's what we build when we do this for clients — and what we practice ourselves with SEC filing data on DealCharts:
+These are the controls we build for clients and practice with SEC filing data on DealCharts:

-Methodology versioning — when calculations change, the old methodology and the new one both exist with their effective dates.
-An examiner asking "why did this number change between Q3 and Q4?" gets a precise answer: the methodology was updated on this date, here's version 1 and version 2, here's what changed.
+Methodology versioning: when calculations change, the old methodology and the new one both exist with their effective dates.
+An examiner asking "why did this number change between Q3 and Q4?" gets a precise answer: the methodology was updated on this date, version 1 and version 2 are both preserved, and the change is documented.

-Gap tracking — when source data is missing, incomplete, or low-quality, that's captured in the lineage metadata.
-Principle 4 compliance requires knowing what's not there — not just what is.
+Gap tracking: when source data is missing, incomplete, or low-quality, that gap is captured in the lineage metadata.
+Principle 4 compliance requires knowing what is not there, not just what is.

 BCBS 239 was written before AI was everywhere.
 But its principles apply even more forcefully when AI systems are producing or consuming risk data.

-If an AI model generates a risk metric that appears in a BCBS 239 report, the lineage requirements don't go away — they expand.
+If an AI model generates a risk metric that appears in a BCBS 239 report, the lineage requirements do not go away.
+They expand.
 Now you need to trace not just the data to its source, but the model's inputs, the model's logic, and the model's version.
-The intersection of BCBS 239 and SR 11-7 (model risk management) creates a lineage requirement that covers the full stack — data, model, and output.
+The intersection of BCBS 239 and SR 11-7 (model risk management) creates a lineage requirement that covers the full stack: data, model, and output.

 This is where most institutions are heading.
-AI is accelerating the timeline for real lineage investment because the alternative — manual reconstruction under regulatory pressure — simply doesn't scale when AI systems are producing outputs at machine speed.
+AI is accelerating the timeline for real lineage investment because manual reconstruction under regulatory pressure simply does not scale when AI systems are producing outputs at machine speed.

 The first dataset you add to a lineage system is expensive.
-You're building the infrastructure, defining the schema, establishing the patterns.
+You are building the infrastructure, defining the schema, and establishing the patterns.
 The second dataset is cheaper because the patterns exist.
-The tenth is near-free because entity resolution, methodology versioning, and gap tracking are already in place.
+The tenth is cheaper again because entity resolution, methodology versioning, and gap tracking are already in place.

-Banks that invest in lineage now aren't just solving a compliance problem.
-They're building infrastructure that makes every future data initiative — AI, regulatory reporting, risk aggregation — faster and cheaper.
+Banks that invest in lineage now are not just solving a compliance problem.
+They are building infrastructure that makes every future data initiative, including AI, regulatory reporting, and risk aggregation, faster and cheaper.
 The ones that wait will keep paying the reconstruction tax every exam cycle.

 BCBS 239 compliance is the floor.
 Lineage as a compounding asset is the ceiling.